 Wreckless Eric – Transience

-If your knowledge of and exposure to Wreckless Eric begins and ends with his Stuff Records single “Whole Wide World,” then you’re missing out.
+If your knowledge of and exposure to Wreckless Eric begins and ends with his Stiff Records single “Whole Wide World,” then you’re missing out.
 He’s a songwriter of the highest order, and deserves mention whenever the discussion includes names like Nick Lowe, Elvis Costello and Graham Parker.
 Of course he’s far less well known than those artists, but his body of work is rich with gems.
 His voice has strong echoes of Robyn Hitchcock and Rick Corcoran of Orange/Orgone Box.
 And his instrumental approach sometimes recalls Martin Newell.
 Transience is a must-have for fans of any of the aforementioned artists.

 David Brookings & the Average Lookings – Scorpio Monologue

 As I’ve mentioned before, it seems that far too many artists working in the powerpop idiom seem not to know any minor chords.
 I mean that metaphorically, but there’s some actual literal truth to it as well.
 On Scorpio Monologue, Brookings – whose work I’m already predisposed to dig – explores the melancholy and thoughtful side of the subgenre.
 And the already solid music is better for it.
 I hear subtle shades of the sadly departed Tommy Keene within Brookings’ songs, but his style doesn’t overtly borrow from anyone.
 If powerpop is your thing, this album is a necessary purchase.